oregon coast

 Silver falls state park

 Silver Falls State Park is one of Oregon’s most beloved and historic parks that preserves the waterfalls and forests in the canyon carved by Silver Creek.
-The park is primarily known for the numerous waterfalls that visitors access by hiking the stunning Trail of Ten Falls - profiled in this guide.
+The park is primarily known for the numerous waterfalls that visitors access by hiking the stunning Trail of Ten Falls—profiled in this guide.
 Of lesser interest to most people are the ancient forests that surround the canyon walls.
-Big Douglas Firs and and other moss-laden trees grow on the flatter, higher-elevation portions of the park.
-Though none of the trees are record-setting, the forest is here is old and lush, owing to its sheltered existence in the canyon.
+Big Douglas Firs and other moss-laden trees grow on the flatter, higher-elevation portions of the park.
+Though none of the trees are record-setting, the forest here is old and lush, owing to its sheltered existence in the canyon.
 For big tree hunters, the largest trees can be found on the Rim Trail between South Falls and North Falls Viewpoint.

 Trail of Ten Falls - _DSC6978.jpeg